flink-extended/ai-flow/docs/content/cli/aiflow.md

 ## Command Line Interface

-AIFlow has a very rich command line interface that allows for many types of operation on a Workflow, starting services, and supporting development and testing.
+AIFlow has a very rich command-line interface that supports many types of operations on a Workflow, starting services and testing.

 **Content**